Matthew Hayden: Test career

 Hayden and Michael Slater were both picked for the 1993 tour of England, but Slater performed better in the tour games, and secured the opening position alongside vice-captain Mark Taylor for the next few years.
 Hayden played a single test in the 4–8 March 1994 Test Match against South Africa in Johannesburg, scoring 15 and 5, filling in for an injured Taylor.

 His next Test selection was in the 1996–97 season, with three tests each against the West Indies and South Africa.
 He made his maiden century (125 against the West Indies in Adelaide), but averaged only 24.1 over the six tests, including four ducks.
 He was dropped from the team, as the selectors favoured other openers, initially Taylor and Matthew Elliott, then later Slater and Greg Blewett, for the next few years.
 At the time, he was compared occasionally to Graeme Hick, a fine domestic performer but not quite good enough to make it at the highest level.

 During these years, Hayden was a prolific batsman for the Queensland first-class cricket team.
 Weight of domestic cricket runs, and persistence, resulted in a resurrection of his international career for the 1999–2000 tour of New Zealand and the following 2000–01 summer against the West Indies.
 His results in those series were unconvincing, but he was still picked for the 2001 tour of India.

 On that tour of India, Hayden scored 549 runs, an Australian record for a three-Test series, at an average of 109.80.
 Before the 2001 India tour, Hayden averaged 24.36 from 13 Tests, with one century.
-After that, he was an automatic selection for the Test side.
+After that, he was an automatic selection for the Test team.
 He scored over 1,000 Test runs in 2001, 2002, 2003, 2004, and 2005, the first man to achieve the feat five times.
 He was selected as one of Wisden's five 2003 Cricketers of the Year.

 In the first innings of the First Test against Zimbabwe on 10 October 2003 at the WACA, Hayden scored 380 runs from only 437 balls to set a new world record for an individual Test innings, passing the previous record of Brian Lara (375), set in April 1994.
 Hayden's total remained the record until 12 April 2004, when Lara scored 400 not out.
 As of June 2024, it remains the second-highest innings in Test history, and is the highest ever by an Australian.
 For his performances in 2004, he was named in the World Test XI by ICC.